Julie Dawn Cole: Career change, memoirs, and Willy Wonka

+In 2025, Cole promoted a multisensory Willy Wonka presentation at Cosm Los Angeles by reenacting the Golden Goose scene by testing herself on the Eggdicator at Cosm.

 Personal life

 Cole met actor Nick Wilton in 1988, at the revival of the Whitehall farce Dry Rot.
 They married in 1991 and have two children together.
 They divorced in 2002.
 She has since remarried.